xan105/Achievement-Watcher/README.md

 ### Notes:

 + Most of the native code is now shipped as prebuilt binaries.
-If you want to compile them yourself I invit you to check out their corresponding repo.
+If you want to compile them yourself I invit you to check out their corresponding repo.<br/>
 NB: Golang cgo requires a gcc compiler installed and set in PATH (recommended : http://tdm-gcc.tdragon.net/download).

 + Innosetup is expected to be installed in `C:\Program Files (x86)\Inno Setup 5` if that is not the case then update `buildme.cmd` with the correct path.